CASE STUDY - Creditsafe

-With an acceleration into AWS on the cards and more than 100 developers and technical engineers employed worldwide, consistency was a top priority for Creditsafe.
-DevOpsGroup used in-depth knowledge of AWS to help the company consolidate its position.
+With an acceleration into Amazon Web Services (AWS) on the cards and more than 100 developers and technical engineers employed worldwide, consistency was a top priority for Creditsafe.
+We used in-depth knowledge of AWS to help the company consolidate its position.

 As a global player in the heavily regulated financial services sector, governance is always high on the agenda for Creditsafe.
-When the company set out to enhance security controls and embed consistency ahead of widespread adoption of AWS, DevOpsGroup was appointed to help.
+When the company set out to enhance security controls and embed consistency ahead of the widespread adoption of AWS, we were appointed to help.

 The first step was to implement advanced, compliant single sign-on (SSO) user authentication across the international workforce.
 We developed an approach that made use of Creditsafe’s existing administrative skills to enable quick and seamless implementation.